Courses Offered

 This course provides students with a basic theoretical understanding of icons and a practical experience of icon painting.
 Color theory is also addressed.

-PARISH AND MISSION WORK (2 credits)
+• PARISH AND MISSION WORK (3 credits)

 A workshop in dealing with the different kinds of issues and problems (including legal ones) that arise in establishing a new Orthodox mission, along with discussions of the day-to-day functioning of a parish or mission community.

-PASTORAL PSYCHOLOGY (2 credits)
+• PASTORAL PSYCHOLOGY (3 credits)

-PASTORAL THEOLOGY (2 credits)
+• PASTORAL THEOLOGY (3 credits)

-PRACTICAL LITURGICS (2 credits)
+• PRACTICAL LITURGICS AND SYMBOLISM (3 credits)

 An introduction to liturgical life and the practice of the Church of the Genuine Orthodox Christians of Greece, with an examination of Orthodox ecclesiastical piety, serving and reading in Church, and the meaning of the actions of clergy and servers at different liturgical services.